Marie-Galante: French colonization

-On November 8, 1648, Governor Charles Houël du Petit Pré organized the first French colonization of the Americas: about fifty men lived near the site called Vieux Fort "Old Fort".
+On November 8, 1648, Governor Charles Houël du Petit Pré organized the first occupation: about fifty men lived near the site called Vieux Fort "Old Fort".
 Jacques de Boisseret bought the island back from the French Company of the Islands of America on September 4, 1649.
 In 1653, the Carib Indians slaughtered the few remaining colonists who had not surrendered to the harsh living conditions.

 Sugarcane, which probably originated in India, had been imported to the West Indies by Christopher Columbus.
 As sugar became a commodity, it was cultivated in Guadeloupe from 1654 by deported Brazilian colonists who created the first sugar plantations equipped with small ox-powered mills to crush the cane.

 In 1660, at Basse-Terre Chateau, a peace treaty was signed in which the Caribs authorized the French and British to settle on the islands of Dominica and Saint Vincent.
 With the island now at peace, the availability of mill technology was developing into a plantation-based economy by using enslaved Africans.

 In 1664, Madame de Boisseret gave up her rights to Marie-Galante to the Company of the West Indies, and the island then had its first four ox-powered mills.
 In 1665, her son Monsieur de Boisseret de Temericourt became the island's governor.
 The map of the island he established carries his coat of arms.
 During the second half of the 17th century, the first enslaved people were brought from Africa to Marie-Galante to cultivate plantations.
 In 1671, 57% of the inhabitants were black.
 Jewish Dutch exiles from Brazil also settled, bringing new methods for the cultivation of cane sugar.

 In 1676, a Dutch fleet abducted the population and plundered its facilities.
 After the repopulation of the island, its new inhabitants were attacked for the third time by the Dutch and by the British in 1690 and 1691.
 These raids, which resulted in the destruction of the mills, the refineries and the depopulation of the island, caused the Governor-General of Martinique to forbid the re-population of the island until 1696.
-The British retook the island from 1759 to 1763.
+The British retook the island from 1759 to 1763, during the Seven Years’ War.

 Windmills were first seen in 1780.
 By 1830, 105 mills were put in place, half of which were still ox-drawn.
 Today, 72 mill towers are still standing.
 From November 1792 to 1794, Marie-Galante, which was Republican, separated itself from the royalist government of Guadeloupe.
 European enslavement of Africans was first abolished in 1794.